Skip to main content

 Onboarding

 When a payout account is created, an Onboarding record is attached to it.
 This stores provider-specific data needed for identity verification or account setup (e.g. Stripe Connect onboarding links).
-The onboarding data is merged with the account data before being sent to the provider.

 The payout pipeline